The Broken Songs Band

 Broken Songs began with spoken word, bass, percussion and some sax; first, for the Winnipeg Symphony’s New Music Festival, then later orchestrated in the recording studio by Glenn Buhr.
 Then the lines of poetry began to sing.
 Eventually, there were song fragments with one verse that needed a second verse and a bridge, and so Margaret wrote more lyrics for Glenn, who trimmed and shaped them with his ear for blending melodies with words.
 Then there were a dozen songs.
 Then two dozen.

-After several years going from project to project in several Canadian cities with a collection of different musicians, the Broken Songs Band has now settled in Winnipeg, performing mostly as a trio.
+After several years going from project to project in several Canadian cities with a collection of different musicians, the Broken Songs Band has now settled in Winnipeg, performing mostly as a duo, a trio, and occasionally with the Fallen Angels Orchestra.